mayalabsio/pipedream/README.md

 Pipedream is an extremely hackable text-based compression game where the core goal is write an automated solver script that can solve arbitrary levels of the game in the fewest number of steps.

-interactive game where you compress sequences by grouping and clamping elements.

 ## Game Rules :